Oct 10, 2012

 SHOCKtober Day 7: Cat People

 Oliver (Kent Smith) spies Irena (Simone Simon) sketching outside the panther cage at the zoo one day and strikes up a conversation.
 She invites him back to her apartment for tea, and before the end of the day they're in love.
 Irena's got a few...mmm...hangups, I guess you could say; she fears she's descended from the Cat People of Serbia and if her passions are at all inflamed, why, she'll turn feline and deadly.
-Because of this fear, she's herself apart from society- she's new to America and has never had a friend.
+Because of this fear, she's set herself apart from society- she's new to America and has never had a friend.
 She certainly never expected to fall in love, although she agrees to marry Oliver regardless.
-Consummating the union is another story, however, and Irena refuses to even so much as kiss her new husband lest she end up killing him.
+Consummating the union is another story, however, and Irena refuses to even so much as kiss her new husband lest she flip out and kill him.

 And so goes Cat People (1942).
 Oliver is a patient man, but eventually comes to think that perhaps Irena is just plain crazy and maybe he was too hasty with this marriage thing and Irena's not really responding to attempts to help her and isn't he a better match with his officemate Alice (Jane Randolph) anyway?